zhaoshan2/EarthExtreme-Bench/README.md

 ## Extreme events

 ## Dataset
-The dataset is available in [HuggingFace](https://huggingface.co/datasets/zhaoshan/ee-bench_v1.0/tree/stable/data)
+The dataset is available in [Hugging Face](https://huggingface.co/datasets/zhaoshan/ee-bench_v1.0/tree/stable/data)

 To download the dataset, use ``earthextremebench/earthextremebench_download.py``
 ## Instruction